 Hiring a software development consultant in the UK can be quite expensive compared to offshore rates.
 IT consultants on YouTeam’s platform are based in Eastern Europe and Latin America, and their average hourly rate is 2–3 times lower than in the United Kingdom.
 Due to the small time difference, it might be cost-efficient to hire a software development consultant in countries like Ukraine or Poland.

 Compare the rates yourself:

 * Please note: It is uncommon to hire in-house on an hourly or daily rate basis.
 These rates are provided for sole comparison purposes.

-However, bear in mind: Although hourly rates of the in-house employee are comparatively lower, you should always calculate the total cost in terms of annual rate while with independent contractors you always can agree on an hourly rate for a short-term project.
+Please, bear in mind: Although hourly rates of the in-house employee are comparatively lower, you should always calculate the total cost in terms of the annual rate.
+At the same time, with independent contractors, you can always agree on an hourly wage for a short-term project.

-YouTeam offers a mixed approach, taking the best from both hiring an individual contractor and an agency.
-You get an exclusive access to a pool of pre-vetted specialists with detailed profiles and proven experience across a wide range of domains.
-You can’t find these specialists anywhere else as they are employed and managed by top iT consulting firms.
+YouTeam offers a mixed approach, taking the best from providing management consulting professionals and an IT consulting company.
+You get exclusive access to a pool of pre-vetted specialists with detailed profiles and proven experience across a wide range of domains.
+You can’t find these specialists anywhere else as they are employed and managed by top companies with professional services.

-Working closely with some of the top IT consulting companies, we make hiring the best talent for your project fast and hassle-free.
-Just type in the technology required for your project, browse the list of available developers’ profiles and book an interview with a chosen candidate.
-Start working in days, not weeks.
+Working closely with some top IT consulting companies, we make hiring the best talent for your project fast and hassle-free.
+Just type in the technology required for your project, browse the list of available developers’ profiles, and book an interview with a candidate you feel suits your needs.